alphagov/email-alert-api/docs/api.md

   changes that share the corresponding field;
 - government_document_supertype: A field that can be used to match with content changes that share the corresponding field.
+- content_id: A field that can be used to match with a single content item for subscriptions to individual pages or pieces of guidance.

 [valid tags]: https://github.com/alphagov/email-alert-api/blob/b6428880aa730e316803d7129db3ec47304e933b/lib/valid_tags.rb